lmarzen/dice-mosaic/README.md

 </ul>
 -d [cost_per_dice]
 <ul>
-When this input is given the program will calculate the total cost of the mural in USD.
+When this input is given the program will calculate the total cost of the mosaic in USD.
 </ul>